Are Hashtags Still Relevant on Social Media in 2018?

 Some businesses are guilty of hijacking trending hashtags to gain exposure on social media even though these hashtags are completely unrelated to their business.
 This tactic is quite risky and often results in negative publicity and backlash.
 We would highly recommend avoiding this since the risk is far greater than the reward.

 While joining social media can help create a stronger brand identity, some business owners have a hard time knowing which platforms will work best for them.
-At FirstPage Marketing, we offer a wide range of digital marketing services, including social media strategy, that are designed to help businesses build better brands.
+At FirstPage Marketing, we offer a wide range of digital marketing services, including social media marketing strategy, that are designed to help businesses build better brands.
 If you would like to learn more about the proper use of hashtags in 2018 or if you have any questions about social media for business, please contact the digital marketing professionals at FirstPage Marketing.